codevise/pageflow/doc/troubleshooting.md

 This is not about any chromedriver that you might have installed systemwide.
 Pageflow uses the `webdrivers` gem, which per default installs its own drivers and keeps them updated.
 According to `webdrivers`' documentation, we could expect that as soon as Selenium launches a browser, `webdrivers` checks for driver updates.
 However, sometimes, it seems it doesn't.

 Solution -- update manually.
-Create a file with the following content, e.g. in `spec/support/pageflow/support/config`:
+Put the following content e.g. at the bottom of one of the files in `spec/support/pageflow/support/config`:

 ``` ruby
 require 'webdrivers/chromedriver'